joshbrew/webgpujs/README.md

 ```

 Right now input types are interpreted through default values which can be implicit like using arrays or typed arrays, or numbers or fake `vec2f()` or `mat2x2()` etc calls, or you can just use strings like `mat2x2<f32>` or `array<vec2f>` and so on for more explicit control.
 We'd like to make this specifiable with options too when you set up the pipeline so it's not dependent on defaults since that's a bit jank.
+All non-array buffer values will be lumped into a uniform buffer.

+Outputs are specified by return statements, which are not native to wgsl but we just use it to imply what to use for output storage buffers.
+You can return the uniform buffer too by returning any uniform values.

 And we can compile and run this instantly with: